Hadi-Khatib/digital-content-verification/Guide.md

 For example, a JPEG that has been resized, recompressed, and changed from the original file will have much less reliable data than the original full-resolution image recorded by a camera.
 However if an image was edited by photoshop by the originator that this doesn't necessarily mean that it was manipulated.

+There's a different technique to analyse an image which is called ELA (error-level analysis).
+It's a forensic method to identify portions of an image with a different level of compression.

-Still, if you would like to try to analyze an image through ELA (error-level analysis) or its metadata, visit findexif.com, fotoforensics.com, and Izitru.
+ or its metadata, visit findexif.com, fotoforensics.com, and Izitru.